zoomoid/waveman/README.md

 $ docker pull docker.pkg.github.com/occloxium/wave-man/wave-man:latest

 # Run wave-man inside the image
-$ docker run -ti -v <Directory of audio file>:/wave python3 main.py --input <Audio file> [ARGS...]
+$ docker run -ti -v <Directory of audio file>:/app/files python3 main.py --input <Audio file> [ARGS...]
 ```

 ## HTTP Server

-Wave-Man is available as a standalone http backend that waits for an mp3 file to be submitted and returns SVG code
-according to the config.json file
+Wave-Man is available as a standalone http backend that waits for an mp3 file to be submitted and returns SVG code according to the config.json file

+Note that the URI has to be local, i.e., come from for example a mounted volume when running as a
+container or a valid filename for any mp3 located in ./files.

 ```
 HTTP/1.1 POST /wavify {"uri": "<URL TO YOUR MP3>"}